sick-appspace-samples/FreeSegmenter/readme.md

 ## FreeSegmenter

 Reading the text engraved in the metal surface, with preprocessing to adapt to optical condition.

 ### Description

+Disclaimer: this sample will run only on physical AppSpace enabled device such as InspectorP or SIM or with Software AppEngine when a valid HALCON license is installed and available.

 The optical conditions require special pre-processing.
 Smoothing, binarization, dilation and blob finding are used for the segmentation.
 Smoothing and inversion are used for the classification.

 ### How to Run

 Starting this sample is possible either by running the App (F5) or debugging (F7+F10).
 Setting breakpoint on the first row inside the 'main' function allows debugging step-by-step after 'Engine.OnStarted' event.